gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Math/Gapotchenko.FX.Math/README.md

 `System.Math` is a static class in the .NET Base Class Library (BCL) that provides commonly used mathematical operations.
 While comprehensive, its API leaves some practical gaps.

-The `Gapotchenko.FX.Math` module complements `System.Math` by extending its functionality to address those limitations.
+The `Gapotchenko.FX.Math` module complements `System.Math` class by extending its functionality to address those limitations.

 ### Min/Max for Three Values